Admission for the January 2025 academic session is ongoing Apply Now!

 • Use popular data science libraries like scikit-learn, PyTorch, TensorFlow, and Keras.

-• Successfully implement the project based on their chosen topic.
+• Successfully implemented the project based on their chosen topic.

-• Evaluate the outcomes and results of the project.
+• Evaluated the outcomes and results of the project.

-• Prepare a formal written report comprising chapters 1-5 with the approval of the supervisor.
+• Prepared a formal written report comprising chapters 1-5 with the approval of the supervisor.

-• Present their findings and project outcomes orally.
+• Presented their findings and project outcomes orally.

-• Demonstrate proficiency in data science skills and techniques through project completion.
+• Demonstrated proficiency in data science skills and techniques through project completion.

 At the end of this course, students should be able to: